loafey/master-thesis/Thesis/5.0. Discussion/Usage.typ

 large gap between the version written in #ln and the version written in C.
 Each input was measured 100 times.
 The C version was compiled using GCC with O0 and O3.
-However, while the #ln version is around one order of magniture slower than the unoptimized C verison, the growth in execution time is a constant factor between all three programs.
+However, while the #ln version is around one order of magnitude slower than the unoptimized C version, the growth in execution time is a constant factor between all three programs.

-This can be observed even more clearly if we overlap the benchmarks over each other, and then we can see that the unoptimized C version grows the same way as the #ln version, while the optimized C version is slightly more efficient.
+This can be observed even more clearly if we overlap the benchmarks over each other.
+We can see that the unoptimized C version grows the same way as the #ln version, while the optimized C version is slightly more efficient.
 #figure(caption: [Benchmarks from @fibbo-benchmarks overlapped], overlap)